Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics

-Actually, Theorem~\ref{lemma} can be generalised a bit.
-Since such hypotheses do not harmonises well with our proof, we show to generalise Theorem~\ref{lemma} in a separate section.

-First of all, if~$G$ is a linear Lie group, one can consider the algebraic structure (given by the algebra of matrix coefficients).
-In this case the theorem~\ref{lemma} and its proof remain true if one only assume that (the Zariski closure of)~$H$ is Zariski connected, instead of connected (as a Lie group).
+Actually, Theorem~\ref{lemma} can be generalized in different ways.
+First of all, if~$G$ is a semisimple linear Lie group, one can consider the algebraic structure (given by the algebra of matrix coefficients).
+In this case the Theorem~\ref{lemma} and its proof remain true if one only assume that the Zariski closure of~$H$ is Zariski connected, instead of $H$ being connected as a Lie group.

-Note that, for any compact subset~$C$ of~$G$, if we replace~$Y$ by~$CY$, the conclusion of Theorem~\ref{lemma} still hold, up to a change in the constant~$c$.
-This remark shows that we can allow~$G$ to have finiely many connected components in Theorem~\ref{lemma}.
+More importantly, in a different direction, \begin{proposition} The conclusion of Theorem~\ref{lemma} holds under the following relaxed conditions on $G$ and $H$: Let $G$ be a\/ \emph{reductive Lie group}; that is, $G$ has finitely many components and the adjoint action of $\lie{g}$ on itself is completely reducible.
+And Let~$H$ to be a connected\/ \emph{reductive subgroup of}~$G$; that is, the adjoint action of~$H$ on~$\lie{g}$ is completely reducible. \end{proposition} \begin{proof} Note that, for any compact subset~$C$ of~$G$, if we replace~$Y$ by~$CY$, the conclusion of Theorem~\ref{lemma} still hold, up to a change in the constant~$c$.
+This remark shows that without loss of generality we may assume that $G$ is connected.